maikyh/Ans2Ask/README.md

 - **User**: This user can engage in two primary activities:
   - **Question Seeker**: A user who desires to ask questions and seek assistance with their problems, tasks, projects, or exams.
   - **Problem Solver**: A user who derives satisfaction from answering questions and helping others by offering solutions and insights.
-- **Recruiter**: individuals who are looking for potential candidates.

-*To accumulate points and continue asking questions, users must either solve problems for others or purchase points.
-However, the only way to earn trust points and improve their rating is by providing answers to questions.*

 ## User Personas:
 - Persona 1 - User (Question Seeker):